 The operational practice of dividing a large delivery of securities into smaller deliveries before instructing a securities settlement system (SSS).
 The aim is to minimise the economic impact of any settlement failure.
 Some SSS and CCP automatically shape deliveries.
 A standard 'shape' in the European repo market is currently 50 million.
 Shaping should not be confused with partialling, where the buyer waives his contractual right to refuse an incomplete delivery.
 Like shaping, partialling is intended to reduce the economic impact of a failure to deliver.
 The difference is that shaping is an action by a seller or its agent, whereas partialling is a decision by a buyer.
-See Guide 2.6357.
-Terms to maturity of one month or less.
+See Guide 2.69.